ALBA-Synchrotron/apg/recipe.Test_package_installation.md

 dpkg -i foo_<VERSION>.deb
 ```

-In the [Tips and Tricks](Appendix_6.md) appendix, you can find interesting
+In the [Tips and Tricks](Appendix_6.md) appendix, you can find, among others,
-suggestions for the purpose of checking if your package can be correctly
+interesting suggestions for the purpose of checking if your package can be
-installed, and that the package files will be installed at the correct
+correctly installed, and that the package files will be installed at the correct
 locations.